tocco/tocco-docs/framework/configuration/java-services.rst

 .. tip::

-   If a configuration does not work, it is always a good idea to set a breakpoint on the firstline of the respective seter.
+   If a configuration does not work, it is always a good idea to set a breakpoint on the first line of the respective setter.

 Fixed-Values
 ^^^^^^^^^^^^